Submit support requests and browse self-service resources.

 Microservices offer a way to build web-scale applications by breaking a large application down into small, independent services.
-Microservices enable IT organizations to be more agile and reduce costs by taking advantage of the granularity and reuse of microservices.
-Yet, like other new architectural paradigms, they introduce challenges as well.
-This paper looks at how microservices work and offers some thinking on how to make the most of them, in business terms while retaining their inherent technological advantages.
+Microservices enable IT organizations to be more agile and reduce costs.
+Like other new architectural paradigms, they introduce challenges as well.
+API management offers the best means for grappling with the endpoint complexity unleashed with a microservices architecture.

-Microservices offer IT organizations a great deal of potential for agility and cost reduction due to their granularity and reuse.
+So why do they matter?
+Microservices offer IT organizations a great deal of potential for agility and cost reduction due to their granularity and reusability.
 Yet, like so many new architectural paradigms, they introduce challenges as well.
-This paper looks at how microservices work and offers some thinking on how to make the most of them, in business terms while retaining their inherent technological advantages.
+Upon implementing a microservices architecture, application endpoints explode in number.

 Unlike a monolithic application, which is usually designed as single process that encapsulates several functions related to the application, the microservices paradigm turns the monolithic architecture inside out and powers the equivalent application functionality through a set of decoupled microservices.
-For example, an ERP application might have an internal process that allows a user to input a customer’s contact information and create a log-in credential.
-Microservices might recreate that workflow with one service for the customer’s name and address, another for the phone number, another for the email, and one for the log-in credentials.
+For example:

 Microservices are focused on providing one capability.
 “Micro” doesn’t necessarily mean that it’s small, although it often is.
 It’s just singularly focused.
 It provides one piece of functionality very well.
-An ideal microservice also owns it data and data model, and is not dependent on any other microservice or service for it.
+An ideal microservice also owns it data and data model, and is not dependent on any other microservice.

-Microservices have been in the background of IT for a long time, but they are growing in popularity today because we have new supporting technologies that makes them practical.
-The enthusiasm about microservices goes beyond feasibility, though.
+Microservices have been around for a long time, but they are growing in popularity today because we have new supporting technologies that makes them more practical.
 Done right, they greatly improve the entire IT agility picture, with regard to application development.
 The contrast is particularly relevant when comparing the development of new features in a large, monolithic application versus the microservices approach.

 Figure 1 visualizes the contrast using a set of funnels, which represents the throughput of feature builds in the software development process.
 The monolithic application is shown as the big funnel.
 A lot features are in the queue to get developed and deployed, but the process is slowed down by organizational and practical constraints.
 Within a period of time, only a certain amount of features will pass through the funnel.